mhamdani049/couchbase-lite-react-native-module/README.md

 ## Sample App

-A React Native app that demonstrates core database, CRUD, query and sync functions of Couchbase Lite using the plugin is available [here]().
+An app that demonstrates core database, CRUD, query and sync functions of Couchbase Lite using the plugin is available [here](https://github.com/couchbaselabs/userprofile-couchbase-mobile-reactnative).

 ## Exported APIs